nimeshsurvegg-lgtm/skiniq-prototype/README.md

   <img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License: MIT">
 </p>

+> **Status:** 🚧 Actively under development.
+Features and documentation are being updated frequently.

+---

+## 📖 Overview
+[Rest of your README content goes here...]

 > **Overview:** SkinIQ is a premium, web-based skincare assistant.
 It utilizes image analysis and an intelligent questionnaire to provide users with a "Skin Health Score" and customized product recommendations tailored to their unique skin barrier needs.

 ---